-The Scheme holds no collateral as security or any other credit enhancements, other than broker deposits.
+The Scheme holds no collateral as security or any other credit enhancements.
 There are no financial assets that are past due or impaired, or would otherwise be past due or impaired except for the terms having been renegotiated.

 (b) Liquidity risk